Birth Father Rights in Texas: What You Need to Know

 If it’s something that you’re comfortable with, you can invite him to get involved in the creation of an adoption plan for your baby.
-He can help you with many steps of the adoption process, such as choosing adoptive parents.
+If he is supportive and respectful of your adoption decision, he can help you with many steps of the process, such as choosing adoptive parents.

 An in-person meeting isn’t always possible.
-For some, the additional time and emotional clarity that writing down your thoughts offers is a better way to communicate everything you want to say and stay to the point.
+For some, the additional time and emotional clarity of writing down your thoughts is a better way to communicate everything you want to say and stay to the point.
 Remember to include educational information about adoption for him to read.

 It’s helpful to have a trusted person like a close friend or your adoption specialist proofread your letter before you send it to ensure that you haven’t left any information out, or that you didn’t get too wrapped up in your emotions.